What is a Customer Satisfaction Score (and How to Calculate CSAT)

 The most powerful option is to call them back, solve their problem and blow their socks off with great service in the process.
 This may take some effort, but it can be very powerful to act on negative feedback.
 Not many businesses do it!

-By grouping your customers into low and high satisfaction groups – based on their CSAT Scores – you can implement a proactive strategy in a bid to boost revenue.
+By grouping your customers into low and high satisfaction categories based on their feedback, you can implement a proactive strategy to boost revenue.

 Find out how to formulate a great proactive strategy that boosts CSAT by reading our article: What Is Proactive Customer Service?
 With a Definition, Examples and Key Challenges